-- (2) A violation of paragraph (2) of subdivision (a) is an infraction punishable by a total fine of twenty dollars (\$20) for a first offense and fifty dollars (\$50) for each subsequent offense.
-The fines imposed for a first or subsequent offense shall be the total amount collected and, notwithstanding any other provision of law, no other penalties, assessments, surcharges, fees, or any other charge shall be imposed. - (e) This section does not apply to an emergency services professional using an electronic wireless communications device while operating an authorized emergency vehicle, as defined in Section 165, in the course and scope of his or her duties. - SEC.
-6. Section 23124 of the Vehicle Code is amended to read: 23124. (a) This section applies to a person under 18 years of age. - (b) Notwithstanding Section 23123, a person described in subdivision (a) shall not ride a bicycle or drive a motor vehicle while using a wireless telephone, even if equipped with a hands-free device, or while using a mobile service device. - (c) A violation of this section is an infraction punishable by a base fine of fifty dollars (\$50) for a first offense and one hundred dollars (\$100) for each subsequent offense. - (d) This section does not apply to a person using a wireless telephone or a mobile service device for emergency purposes, including, but not limited to, an emergency call to a law enforcement agency, health care provider, fire department, or other emergency services agency or entity. - (e) For purposes of this section, "mobile service device" includes, but is not limited to, a broadband personal communication device, specialized mobile radio device, handheld device or laptop computer with mobile data access, pager, and two-way messaging device. - SEC.
+(2) A violation of paragraph (2) of subdivision (a) is an infraction punishable by a total fine of twenty dollars (\$20) for a first offense and fifty dollars (\$50) for each subsequent offense.
+The fines imposed for a first or subsequent offense shall be the total amount collected and, notwithstanding any other provision of law, no other penalties, assessments, surcharges, fees, or any other charge shall be imposed.

+- (e) This section does not apply to an emergency services professional using an electronic wireless communications device while operating an authorized emergency vehicle, as defined in Section 165, in the course and scope of his or her duties. - SEC.
+6. Section 23124 of the Vehicle Code is amended to read: 23124. (a) This section applies to a person under 18 years of age. - (b) Notwithstanding Section 23123, a person described in subdivision (a) shall not drive a motor vehicle while using a wireless telephone, even if equipped with a hands-free device, or while using a mobile service device. - (c) A violation of this section is an infraction punishable by a base fine of fifty dollars (\$50) for a first offense and one hundred dollars (\$100) for each subsequent offense. - (d) This section does not apply to a person using a wireless telephone or a mobile service device for emergency purposes, including, but not limited to, an emergency call to a law enforcement agency, health care provider, fire department, or other emergency services agency or entity. - (e) For purposes of this section, "mobile service device" includes, but is not limited to, a broadband personal communication device, specialized mobile radio device, handheld device or laptop computer with mobile data access, pager, and two-way messaging device. - SEC.
 7. Section 23124.5 is added to the Vehicle Code, to read: 23124.5.
-The Controller shall deposit Notwithstanding Section 1463 of the Penal Code, the county treasurer shall submit to the Controller ten dollars (\$10) from each fine collected under Sections 23123, 23123.5, and 23124 23124.
-The Controller shall deposit that amount into a special account in the State Treasury for an education program on the dangers of cell phone use and text messaging while driving.
-The Legislature, upon appropriation in the Budget Bill, shall allocate this money to the Office of Traffic Safety in the Business, Transportation and Housing Agency for this purpose.
+Notwithstanding Section 1463 of the Penal Code, the county treasurer shall submit to the Controller ten dollars (\$10) from each fine collected under Sections 23123, 23123.5, and 23124.
+The Controller shall deposit that amount into the Distracted Driver Education Fund, which is hereby created in the State Treasury for an education program on the dangers of cell phone use and text messaging while driving.
+The Legislature, upon appropriation in the Budget Bill, shall allocate this money to the